"So then faith cometh by hearing, and hearing by the word of God." - Rom.10:17

 (Photo of Hugh Black: 2010)

 In August 1985, Emmanuel Baptist Church held its first meeting at the residence of Rev. Hugh Black at 1 Meadow Close, Kingston.
+He, with his family and friends totalled 10 persons.

 From then, we held regular meetings for Bible Study in his home on Wednesday nights.